-From 0800 to 1000 on Wednesday, 9 November, the NASEC 2011 poster session will showcase a wide variety of student projects.
+On Wednesday morning, 6 November, the NASEC 2013 poster session will showcase a wide variety of student projects.
 Posters prepared by attendees will present details on STEM-related course projects, capstone projects, and research projects.
 At the end of the session, prizes will be awarded for the top posters in each category.

 This class of posters involves activities that comprise a student-defined capstone project required as part of the program of study for the students involved.
 This category admits individual or group posters, and is expected to involve works in progress, although students who have completed their capstone are welcome to present.
 The poster must include the name of the department in which the project is being carried out.

 This class of posters comprises projects and activities conducted as part of an independent or directed research course.
 These projects may involve completed efforts or works in progress, and should be authored by a single student.
 The poster must include home department information.